2 Sophia University Junior College Division

 • College Friend: Giving support for Japanese language learning and subjects study for children related to foreign countries at public elementary and junior high schools in the City of Hadano.

-• English Friend: Giving original English lessons at public elementary schools in the City of Hadano.
+• English Friend: Offering English activities to the students of public elementary schools in the City of Hadano that visit the Hadano Campus.

 • Kids English Friend: Reading English picture books to infants at the Hadano City Library or other places.